konrad/2017-03-29-Software_Carpentry_Munich_Teaching_Material/Unix_Shell/Unix_Shell_Handout.md

 wc -l $1
 ```

-The `$1` is a varible that represents the first argument given to the
+The `$1` is a variable that represents the first argument given to the
 shell scrip.
 Now you can call the script in the following way

 ```